chainloop-dev/chainloop/devel/README.md

 - `sarah@chainloop.local`/`password`
 - `john@chainloop.local`/`password`

-Once logged in, you are ready to follow our [Getting Started guide](https://docs.chainloop.dev/getting-started/setup)
+Once logged in, please refer to our [Getting Started guide](https://docs.chainloop.dev/getting-started/setup) to learn how to setup an OCI registry.